ICC Courses

 By the end of this course, you should be able to:

-5. Express your ideas orally through both informal and formal presentations
+5. Express your ideas orally through presentations.

-6. Discover writing as a tool for thinking
+6. Discover writing as a tool for thinking.

 Course Content

-You will investigate your chosen topic by close observation, recording your observations, and finding interesting patterns or puzzles in what you observe.
-In class, we will practice how to come to a question to which you do not have an answer, and, after a review of presentation skills, you will present your discoveries to the class.
-This question will become the motivation for your later writing in the course.
-Eventually, you will be asked to find two sources that can help you begin to respond to your question.
-Your final goal will be to draft an op-ed (short for “opposite the editorial page”), a piece of writing usually found in a newspaper or magazine that expresses the author’s opinion on a current topic.
+You will begin by closely observing your chosen topic, recording your data, and analysing interesting patterns or puzzles in what you observe.
+In class, we will practice how to come to a question to which you do not have an answer.
+This question will become the motivation for your writing in the course.
+Eventually, you will be asked to find two sources that can help you respond to your question.
+Your final goal will be to draft an op-ed (short for “opposite the editorial page”), a piece of writing usually found in a newspaper or magazine that expresses an author’s opinion on a current topic.
 Your op-ed will be peer workshopped and revised substantially over two to three weeks.
-You will also have the opportunity to consult with your teacher and receive individual feedback on your draft.
-By the end of the semester, you will send your op-ed to a newspaper or online platform.
+You will also consult with your teacher and receive feedback on your draft.

 Course Information